VadymNikitan/SOC-Home-Lab-Azure/README.md

 ##  Project Goals

-This repository documents hands-on Security Operations Center (SOC) investigations performed in a controlled Azure lab environment.
+This repository contains end-to-end Microsoft Sentinel investigations based on realistic attack simulations performed in an isolated Azure lab.
+Each case documents the complete incident response workflow from detection to final classification.

 The objective is to develop practical skills in: